OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | keyValue | string | `DATAPROCESSING` | yes | `Array` |
 | timestamp | 64 bit integer | `DATAPROCESSING` | yes | `Array` |

+**keyValue**
-**keyValue:** This record contains a unique key as a reference to a data processing step, followed by a value about what was done in that step or what the result was.
+This record contains a unique key as a reference to a data processing step, followed by a value about what was done in that step or what the result was.
 Key- and value are separated by a colon charakter: `key:value`

+**timestamp**
-**timestamp:** Contains the time of the acquisition of the entry in the `keyValue` dataset.
+Contains the time of the acquisition of the entry in the `keyValue` dataset.

 ### Clearance Information Group